mmilenkoski/detecting_higgs_bosson/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-For running the project you will need the following dependencies:
+For project was created and tested with the following dependencies:

 ```
-- Python 3.6+
+- Anaconda Python 3.6.5
-- NumPy 1.14+
+- NumPy 1.14.3
 ```

 ## Installing